-On August 2nd, 2019, the MICI Director determined that the Request is eligible as it does meet the eligibility criteria established in the MICI Policy.
-For more information, please visit the public registry.
+On December 13, 2022, MICI determined that the Request is eligible as it does meet the eligibility criteria established in the MICI Policy.
+The Request was transferred to the Consultation Phase as per the decision of the Requesters.
+For more information, access the registry file.

-On May 6th, 2019, the MICI Director determined that the Request is eligible as it meets the eligibility criteria established in the MICI Policy.
-For further information, please visit the registry file.
+On November 29, 2022, MICI determined that the Request is not eligible as it does not meet the eligibility criteria established in the MICI Policy.
+For more information, access the registry file.

 MICI has concluded the management of the complaint referred to the Alto Maipo Hydroelectric Project, in Chile, with the publication of the monitoring and closure report, on November 18, 2022.
 The report shows that 12 of the 21 actions of the Management 's plan have been fulfilled, while seven are in the process of being complied with, and two others do not present reported progress.

 The second generation of MICI's External Consultative Group (GCE, for its acronym in Spanish) has been formed with a group of six professional experts who will advise the Mechanism on a pro-bono and non-binding basis.
 The GCE was formed with the objective of strengthening the performance of MICI and increasing the quality of its work in the Region.